justcho5/ADA/project/README.md

 # Title
+Is there more to reviews than just the product?

 # Abstract
-A 150 word description of the project idea, goals, dataset used.
-What story you would like to tell and why?
-What's the motivation behind your project?

 Online product reviews are a major factor when purchasing products.
 Frequently, before purchasing an item, we assess the quality by looking at the star rating and reviews.
-But how much are the ratings influenced by product price, time of year, and sales rank?
+But how much are the ratings influenced by factors other than the product itself?
 Different cognitive biases may influence raters to rate or speak more highly of certain products over others.
 For example, we often ascribe more positive attributes to purchases we’ve made and this is known as post-purchase rationalization.
-In addition, seasons of the year can affect our mood and this may in turn affect our review of products.
-Could we find a relationship between purchase price and the reviewer rating?
-Or does the season of the year affect how harshly we rate items?
-In order to understand more about how these factors influence reviewer ratings we can use the Amazon dataset which provides us with product reviews and information on product price, time when review was written, and the sales rank of the product.
+In this project we want to analyze the Amazon review dataset in order to discover whether factors such as price, position in the sales ranking and time of the year in which a review is written can impact how customers perceive a product.
+We want to use this data to gain an insight on how these factors can play a role in the success of a product.

 # Research questions
 A list of research questions you would like to address during the project.